The power or irritation of website pop-ups

 4. On-click

-An on-click pop-up is the only exception that does require a direct action from the website visitor.
-The pop-up appears when the visitor has clicked on a specific Call-to-Action button.
-Often this pop-up is used on a landing page where a lead magnet is used.
+An on-click popup is the only exception that does require a direct action from the website visitor.
+The popup appears when the visitor has clicked on a specific Call-to-Action button.
+Often this popup is used with a landing page where a lead magnet is used.
 When the CTA button is clicked, the lead form appears.

 Steps to create a popup